vaibhavnagar02/Florence2-AutoAnnotation/README.md

 ## Features

-	-Object Detection Inference: Uses a pre-trained Florence-2 model to perform object detection on images.
+	-**Object Detection Inference**: Uses a pre-trained Florence-2 model to perform object detection on images.
 The results are annotated with bounding boxes and labels.

 	-Custom Dataset Handling: Defines a JSONLDataset class to handle datasets stored in JSONL format, and a DetectionDataset class for use in PyTorch.
 This setup enables efficient data loading and preprocessing.